A cross-border market model with limited transmission capacities: Setup and main result

 \begin{Rmk} In our model, a regime switch only changes the order matching mechanism.
-However, it might be of interest to also allow a change in the order flow.
-This can be accounted for by a slight generalization of Assumptions \ref{ass:prob} and \ref{ass:R}, assuming that the distribution of the order sizes and of the reinitialization values after price changes depend on the type of the current regime.
-For sake of notation, we will not consider the generalization here. \end{Rmk}
+However, it might be interesting to also consider a change in the order flow.
+This could be incorporated by a slight generalization of Assumptions \ref{CB:ass:prob} and \ref{CB:ass:R}, assuming that the distribution of the order sizes and of the reinitialization values after price changes depend on the type of the current regime. \end{Rmk}